 10. Building a Shelter

-Now that you have found a suitable campsite, it is time to get a shelter built.
+After finding a suitable campsite, it’s time to get a shelter built.
 When I was younger, I used to make all kinds of shelters in the woods, now, kids don’t seem to play outdoors as much as they used to, and they certainly don’t head out into the wood on their own, so I am guessing that they have no idea how to build any kind of shelter.

 You should consider taking your kids out into the woods and building shelters with them for fun.
 Show them different ways to build a shelter, for example, you could show them how to setup a shelter using a tarp, or show them how to build one from the raw materials found in the woods.